reference node

 • To supply human/machine labels, identifiers, and minimal provenance about the referent.

-• To differentiate between metadata about the node itself (_node-metadata-flow) and metadata about the referent.
+• To differentiate between metadata about the node itself (_meta) and metadata about the referent.

 • rdfs:label (human-readable name of the referent).